-In this Letter, we report on the demonstration of active microlaser photonic circuits in the UV consisting of a microdisk, a pulley waveguide, and out-coupling gratings terminating the waveguide.
+In this Letter, we report on the demonstration of active microlaser photonic circuits in the UV spectrum, consisting of a microdisk, a pulley waveguide, and out-coupling gratings terminating the waveguide.

 The investigated sample was grown by metal organic chemical vapor deposition (MOCVD) on silicon (111).
 First, a 220 nm AlN buffer layer was grown, followed by 300 nm of GaN.
-Then the active region containing 5 pairs of 2 nm $In_xGa{1-x}N/9$ nm GaN quantum wells (QWs) (nominal indium composition x = 0.1) was grown, followed by a 20 nm GaN cap layer.
-The total thickness is around 600 nm.
+Then the active region containing five pairs of 2 nm $In_xGa{1-x}N/9$ nm GaN quantum wells (QWs) (nominal indium composition x = 0.1) was grown, followed by a 20 nm GaN cap layer.
+The total thickness was around 600 nm.

-We fabricated microdisk photonic circuits using a process similar to the one described in Refs.
-[15, 16].
-An SiO2 hard mask, e-beam lithography using UV5 resist, and inductively coupled plasma (ICP) etching with CH2F2 and CF4 gases for the SiO2 and Cl2 and BCl3 gases for the III-nitrides were employed.
+We fabricated microdisk photonic circuits using a process similar to the one described in [15,16].
+An SiO2 hard mask, e-beam lithography using UV5 resist, and inductively coupled plasma (ICP) etching with CH2F2 and CF4 gases for the SiO2, and Cl2 and BCl3 gases for the III-nitrides, were employed.
 The process consisted of two levels of lithography and etching.
-First, the microdisk, waveguide and grating couplers were defined, using proximity effect correction at the gap and a higher e-beam dose for the grating coupler.
-After the ICP etch, we performed a chemical treatment with AZ400K developer at 40°C to smooth the side-walls.
-In the second level, we opened an area containing the waveguide to etch away the QWs in order to avoid re-absorption of the emission.
-Finally, the silicon was underetched using XeF_2 gas to provide for vertical confinement by refractive index contrast to air.
-We fabricated devices with 3 μ m diameter disks and waveguides with an angle of 180° around the disk with nominally 125 nm width in the proximity of the disk and 500 nm width away from the disk.
-The distance from the center of the microdisk to the end of the waveguide is 50 μ m.
-The grating couplers have a period of 200 nm.
-The
+First, the microdisk, waveguide, and grating couplers were defined, using a proximity effect correction at the gap and a higher e-beam dose for the grating coupler.
+After the ICP etch, we performed a chemical treatment with an AZ400K developer at 40°C to smooth the side-walls.
+In the second level, we opened an area containing the waveguide to etch away the QWs in order to avoid reabsorption of the emission.
+Finally, the silicon was underetched using XeF2 gas to provide for vertical confinement by refractive index contrast to air.
+We fabricated devices with disks 3 μm in diameter and waveguides with an angle of 180° around the disk with nominally a 125 nm width in the proximity of the disk and a 500 nm width away from the disk.
+The distance from the center of the microdisk to the end of the waveguide was 50 μm.
+The grating couplers had a period of 200 nm.
+The gap between the disk and the waveguide was varied between 40 and 100 nm.
+These devices are particularly challenging to fabricate due to the fairly long suspension length of the waveguide with the 180° bend.
+For larger microdisks, we observed cracking of the nanotethers that hold the waveguide, which then falls.
+For suspension lengths smaller than $12 \,\mu m$, the devices were stable.
+Thus, our devices are at the fabrication limit of suspended photonic circuits in this platform.
+The reason for using a 180° waveguide bend is an increase in the coupling length that allows efficient coupling at larger gaps.
+Using finitedifference time-domain (FDTD) simulations, we estimated that the critical coupling gap was 20 nm larger than for a 90° angle (60 nm instead of 40 nm), corresponding to the maximum coupling.